saralsoltis/Bubble-Shift-Type-Tool/README.md

 # Bubble Shift Type Tool

 An interactive web-based typographic tool that creates liquid bubble distortion effects on text using WebGL shaders and p5.js.
-This tool allows users to create dynamic, underwater-like text effects with customizable animated bubbles that displace and refract the typography.
+This tool allows you to create dynamic, water-like text effects with customizable animated bubbles that displace and refract the typography.

 ## Features